Webhikers-Docs/nuxt-bootstrap-doc/README.md

 # How to import Bootstrap Vue in Nuxt

-It's very important to get this done right, otherwise you end up importing the bootstrap core into every component.
-This would result in the browser having to download and parse the whole bootstrap core again and again, which we want to avoid at every cost.
+It's very important to get this done right, otherwise you end up importing the `Bootstrap` core into every component.
+This would result in the browser having to download and parse the whole `Bootstrap` core again and again, which we want to avoid at every cost.

 So, here's how we do it: